MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/introduction.md

 - *MAKES Indexes* - Binary index files built from MAG that support the [Knowledge Exploration Service (KES)](#knowledge-exploration-service).

-- *MAKES Grammar* - A binary grammar file built to support academic related queries using [KES](#knowledge-exploration-service).
+- *Language model* - A binary grammar file built to support academic related queries using [KES](#knowledge-exploration-service).
+The grammar file is a SRGS based language model to support the natural language query processing provided by the MAKES Interpret method.

 - *Management tools* - Includes tools that help users customize MAKES and deploy instances to Azure.